kineticstoolkit/kineticstoolkit_doc/src/python_strings_long_strings.md

 Normally, we want to avoid writing very long code lines.
 For instance, it is common to limit the width of a line to 80 characters.

 Following this limit may be difficult when creating long strings.
-To this effect, we can create split a long string on multiple lines, by enclosing multiple sub-strings between parentheses.
+To achieve this, we can split a long string on multiple lines, by enclosing multiple sub-strings between parentheses.

 ```{code-cell} ipython3
 long_string = (